maciekjswat/PKmacro2ODE/README.md

 E.g. to run any of the ADVAN1-4 & 10-12 editi the line
 inputMacro <- readLines('macroSets/advan11.txt', n = -1)
 * If you use RStudio just click the Run icon OR use the appropriate shortcut for your OS.
-I.e. source the current document
+I.e. 'source the current document' with
 -- Windows & Linux: Ctrl+Shift+S
 -- Mac: Command+Shift+S

 More on:
 https://support.rstudio.com/hc/en-us/articles/200711853-Keyboard-Shortcuts